Anna M. Nogar

 BS, University of New Mexico, 2000

-Anna M. Nogar is Associate Professor of Hispanic Southwest Studies in the Department of Spanish and Portuguese at UNM.
-Dr. Nogar’s teaching and research specializations include Mexican American cultural and literary studies; colonial Mexico; early modern writers and communities of reading; and community oral histories.
+Anna M. Nogar is Associate Professor of Hispanic Southwest Studies in the Department of Spanish and Portuguese.
+Her research specializations include Mexican American cultural and literary studies; colonial Mexican literature; Nuevomexicano writing and culture; and community oral history.

-Dr. Nogar is the author of Quill and Cross in the Borderlands: Sor María de Ágreda and the Lady in Blue, 1628- the Present (Notre Dame 2018), which treats nearly 400 years of history, literature and lore concerning the 17th-century bilocating Spanish nun Sor María de Jesús de Ágreda, and which establishes her as a significant colonial-era theological writer.
+Dr. Nogar authored Quill and Cross in the Borderlands: Sor María de Ágreda and the Lady in Blue, 1628- the Present (University of Notre Dame 2018), a cross-disciplinary study of nearly four hundred years of history, literature and folklore concerning the 17th-century bilocating Spanish nun Sor María de Jesús de Ágreda.
+Quill and Cross in the Borderlands was awarded the 2020 International Latino Book Award in the History and Religious Book categories.

-She is an editor of A History of Mexican Literature (Cambridge 2016) and of Colonial Itineraries of Contemporary Mexico: Literary and Cultural Inquiries (Arizona 2014).
-Dr. Nogar co-authored with Dr. Enrique Lamadrid the prizewinning bilingual young reader’s book Sisters in Blue/Hermanas de azul (New Mexico 2017), which interprets Sor María’s travels for a youth audience.
+Nogar edited A History of Mexican Literature (Cambridge 2016), named Outstanding Academic Title in 2017 by the American Library Association, with Ignacio Sánchez-Prado and José Ramón Ruisánchez Serra.
+She also edited Colonial Itineraries of Contemporary Mexico: Literary and Cultural Inquiries (University of Arizona 2014) with Oswaldo Estrada.
+Nogar authored with Enrique Lamadrid the prizewinning bilingual young reader’s book Sisters in Blue/Hermanas de azul (University of New Mexico Press 2017), which interprets Sor María de Ágreda’s travels for a youth audience.
+Her current editorial projects include histories of Mexican poetry and of the Mexican novel.

-Dr. Nogar has published in a variety of journals including Confluencia, Renaissance Quarterly, Revista de estudios hispánicos, Journal of the Southwest, Chasqui, Latin American Literature Today, Church History, Early American Literature, Revista de Soria, New Mexico Historical Review, Bulletin of Spanish Studies, and Revista Trans-.
-Her essays have appeared in edited volumes such as Los oficios del nómada: Fabio Morábito ante la crítica; The Worlds of Junípero Serra; and Asaltos a la historia: Reimaginando la ficción histórica en Hispanoamérica.
+Nogar has published in a variety of journals including Confluencia, Honors in Practice, Journal of the Southwest, Latin American Literature Today, Renaissance Quarterly, Revista de estudios hispánicos, Chasqui, Church History, Early American Literature, New Mexico Historical Review, and Bulletin of Spanish Studies.
+Her essays have appeared in edited volumes including Violencias y fronteras entre México y Estados Unidos; Los oficios del nómada: Fabio Morábito ante la crítica; The Worlds of Junípero Serra; and Asaltos a la historia: Reimaginando la ficción histórica en Hispanoamérica.

-- Colonial Mexican literature and cultural studies, with focus on communities of reading and mystical writing
+- Colonial Mexican literature and cultural studies: women, marginalized authors, communities of reading, religious writing